Local businesses react to KDHE risk levels for activities

 In Topeka, Einstein’s Outdoor Outfitters is seeing more people wanting to get outside.

-“I would say there’s more interest this summer, people looking for tents, primarily because of again, lack of long term travel, lack of flying, lack of long distance travels, myself included, said Alan Wisman, co-owner of Einstein’s.
+“I would say there’s more interest this summer, people looking for tents, primarily because of again, lack of long term travel, lack of flying, lack of long-distance travel, myself included, said Alan Wisman, co-owner of Einstein’s.
 “I have family in Colorado, well we’re not going to Colorado, we’re probably just going to stay around here.”

 Einstein’s sells tents, sleeping bags, and all the supplies you might need to go camping.